Fundament-Software/scopes/doc/cpp_users.rst

 ``malloc(sizeof(T) * size)``        `malloc-array T size`
 =================================== ===================================

-In addition, C++ allows the management of memory by recursively invoking a type-defined destructor on stack values when exiting a bracketed scope, as well as on globals when the program is exited or a library unloaded.
+In addition, C++ allows to manage memory by recursively invoking a type-defined destructor on stack values when exiting a bracketed scope, as well as on globals when the program is exited or a library unloaded.
 Based on this mechanism and intricate elision rules, various smart pointer types are implemented, of which the most useful is ``std::unique_ptr``, which is a type that manages the lifetime of a single heap value until it goes out of scope.

-In Scopes, types can be defined as unique, which instructs Scopes to manage the the lifetime of values in a similar fashion as what C++ does.
+In Scopes, types can be defined as unique, which instructs scope to manage the lifetime of values in a similar fashion as C++ does.
 In addition, weak references to these values (direct or indirect) can be borrowed as "views", which become inaccessible as soon as the viewed unique value goes out of scope.
 This mechanism incurs no performance cost at runtime.
 See `Destructors`_ for